vladwa/robot-email-template/README.md

 ## Use in Jenkins ![alt text](https://github.com/vladwa/robot-email-template/blob/master/Robot%20Framework%20icon.png)

-1.Have your Jenkins administrator place the script inside $JENKINS_HOME/email-templates.
+1. Have your Jenkins administrator place the script inside $JENKINS_HOME/email-templates.
-2.Use the SCRIPT token with the template parameter equal to your script filename without the .groovy extension.
+2. Use the SCRIPT token with the template parameter equal to your script filename without the .groovy extension.
 For example, if the script filename is email-template.groovy, the email content would look like this ${SCRIPT,template="email-template"}.
-3.Change the ${Report html name} and ${Log html name} token to "report.html" and "log.html" in the jenkins "Publish Robot Framework test result" section as per the template.
+3. Change the ${Report html name} and ${Log html name} token to "report.html" and "log.html" in the jenkins "Publish Robot Framework test result" section as per the template.

 # Email Template provides the below information.
-	1.Build Details
+	1. Build Details
 		- Build URL
 		- Project URL
 		- Build Name